philwhiles/frettler/README.md

 - Fingering: xx231x

 'Frets' is... the frets to be pressed (where 0 is open string), while 'Fingering is, well you get it.
-Currently frettler does not use the fingering data, but it exists in the database for the currently known chords, and in time I will add an argument and the wherewithall to display finger numbers in the chart instead of the note or interval.
+Currently frettler does not use the fingering data, but it exists in the database for the currently known chords, and in time I will add an optional argument and the wherewithall to display finger numbers in the chart instead of the note or interval.

 ### Secondary Argument - Display Notes
 Frettler can display all occurences of arbitrary notes on the fretboard for you with the `display` command. ie to see all occurences of the notes